 Don't attempt to remove graffiti, chalking, lichen, bird droppings, or anything else from rock art.

 Don't collect or disturb artifacts or features at a rock art site.
-It is acceptable to pick up surface artifacts, examine and enjoy them, or make sketches or take photos of them, as long as they're returned to the place where found, and no damage is done to the artifact.
+It is acceptable to pick up surface artifacts, examine and enjoy them, or make sketches or take photos of them, as long as they are returned to the place where they were found, and no damage is done to the artifact.

 Don't remove soil to expose subsurface rock art or archeology.